Outdoor musical instruments provide the perfect opportunity to enjoy music-making in unexpected surroundings.

 Similarly, 'Esquina de Musica' is an interactive musical sculpture playground for kids created on a neighborhood street corner and transformed into a bright and inviting community space complete with outdoor musical instruments and a dance floor.

-Just as public music spaces bring people together and create a sense of civic vitality for communities, it’s also restorative for the individual.
-Outdoor music enhances our experience of a place, inspires awe, and draws out profound emotions in us.
-Music in the public realm will interrupt our day-to-day routine and encourage us to think and question what is happening in our world.
+Just as public music spaces bring people together and create a sense of civic vitality for communities, they are also restorative for the individual.
+Outdoor music enhances our experience of a place; it inspires awe and draws out profound emotions in us.
+Music in the public realm will interrupt us from our day-to-day routine and encourage us to think and question what is going on in our world.